scottish-pl-institute/spls/meetings/2023/november/index.md

 + If you plan to attend in person register by the **8th November 2023** using [this form](https://forms.office.com/e/qwExcRjAtg).
 + If you wish to give a talk then please indicate it in the above form.
 If your title or abstract is yet to be determined, they can be sent by the **15th November 2023** per email to one of the organizers.
++ If you want to attend the morning PhD event, please also fill in your name by the **8th November 2023** [here](https://forms.office.com/e/jP6C5NP5tM).
 + Registration is required for catering.